ruirodriguess/Botanic74252/README.md

 ### Features
-**Product Shop:** Users can browse and purchase botany-related products;
+* Product Shop: Users can browse and purchase botany-related products

-**Daily Challenge:** Users can participate in daily challenges where they need to guess the name of an image related to botany;
+* Daily Challenge: Users can participate in daily challenges where they need to guess the name of an image related to botany

-**Blog Section:** Users can upload photos to share with others and receive comments on their posts;
+* Blog Section: Users can upload photos to share with others and receive comments on their posts

 <br />
 <h4 align="center">Resume</h1>